The Great Gatsby (2013 film): Costumes

-Many apparel designers were approached in collaboration of the film's costumes.
-The Great Gatsby achieved the iconic 1920s look by altering pieces from the Prada and Miu Miu fashion archives.
-Martin also collaborated with Brooks Brothers for the costumes worn by the male cast members and extras.
+Costume designer Catherine Martin approached many apparel designers to craft the film's costumes.
+In conjunction with Miuccia Prada, Martin achieved the iconic 1920s look by altering pieces from the Prada and Miu Miu fashion archives.
+Many of the fashions from archives were concepts from runways and fashion magazines that were never worn by women in real life.
+Martin and Prada worked closely together to create pieces with "the European flair that was emerging amongst the aristocratic East Coast crowds in the Twenties".
+Martin worked with Brooks Brothers for the costumes worn by the male cast members and extras.
 Tiffany & Co. provided the jewelry for the film.
-Catherine Martin and Miuccia Prada were behind the wardrobe and worked closely together to create pieces with "the European flair that was emerging amongst the aristocratic East Coast crowds in the Twenties".